 Dir.
 David Morwick

 The grisly murders of several students at a quiet college campus tie in with recent sightings of a red-hooded figure creeping around the local woods.
-Student Peter Bloom decides to investigate, and before long realises that the killer, who has a connection to the school library, is also obsessed with fairytales.
-Peter must act quickly to figure out the bizarre modus operandi and stop the killer before she strikes again…
+Student Peter Bloom decides to investigate, and before long realises that the killer, who has a connection to the school library, is also obsessed with fairy tales.
+Peter must act quickly to figure out the bizarre modus operandi and stop the killer before they strikes again…

 'A flash of red...
 Then you're dead.'

 I bought Little Erin Merryweather for £1 in a local discount shop.
 I wasn’t really expecting much; so was pleasantly surprised when it actually turned out to be not half bad.
-It’s not a great film, but it has its fair share of interesting moments and startling imagery.
+It certainly has its fair share of interesting moments and startling imagery.
 And it was £1.